Carroll County, Maryland: History

-Carroll County was created in 1837 from parts of Baltimore and Frederick Counties, see Hundred (division).
-It was named for Charles Carroll of Carrollton (1737–1832), signer of the American Declaration of Independence.
+Carroll County was created in 1837 from parts of Baltimore and Frederick Counties.
+The county was named for Charles Carroll of Carrollton, who was one of 56 delegates to the Second Continental Congress in Philadelphia who unanimously signed the United States Declaration of Independence.

 The earliest European settlers in Carroll County were predominantly Pennsylvania Dutch from southeast Pennsylvania and English from the Tidewater region of Maryland.
 German was the predominant language of Carroll County until the Civil War.
 German was most heavily spoken in the northern and western parts of the county.
 The towns of Hampstead, Manchester, and Taneytown had German majorities.
 English-speakers were a minority and were concentrated in southern Carroll.

 During the American Civil War, the population of Carroll County was sharply divided between supporters of the Union and the Confederacy.
 In 1863, there were significant troop movements through the county as part of the Gettysburg campaign.
-On June 29, 1863, the cavalry skirmish known as Corbit's Charge was fought in the streets of Westminster, when two companies of Delaware cavalry attacked a much larger Confederate force under General J.E.B.
-Stuart.
+On June 29, 1863, the cavalry skirmish known as Corbit's Charge was fought in the streets of Westminster, when two companies of Delaware cavalry attacked a much larger Confederate force under General J. E. B. Stuart.

+20th century

 During the 1970s, Carroll County was a stronghold of the Ku Klux Klan and the Klan regularly held rallies and cross-burnings.
 The KKK held rallies and handed out leaflets on Main Street in Westminster and in Manchester until the late 1980s.

+21st century

 In 2012, two minors were charged for a cross-burning in Westminster.
 In 2018, the KKK distributed fliers in southern Carroll County.

-In 2013 the Carroll County Board of Commissioners voted to make English the official language of the county.
+In 2013, the Carroll County Board of Commissioners voted to make English the official language of the county.
 In 2018, the Carroll County Public Schools announced that Confederate flags and Nazi swastikas would be banned from Carroll County schools, along with Ku Klux Klan and Aryan Nation symbolism and other messages that promote hatred or intolerance.